Shidiqadm/cinewave/Readme.md

 ### 9. Movie / TV Show Search (Listing)
    - Search for movies and TV shows based on your preferences.
-   - Obtain search results and navigate to details directly from the search.
+   - Obtain search results and navigate to details directly from the search.c

 ## License